Companies and communities: who signed the divorce?

 However, the economic indicators of the Horquita Agricultural Company reflected over-compliance in sales of more than 30 million pesos in relation to the estimated plan for the first quarter of the current year, the best behavior in the last five years.
 What we have seen made us wonder how such divorces are explained.

 No one doubts that Horquita is today one of the most solid entities within the agricultural system, but its social and community projection, regardless of assigned tasks, is limited.
-Like other enclaves in the province, the tying of what it produces to national demands obstructs the impact and transformation that it could generate where it resides.
+Like other enclaves in the province, the tying of what it produces to national demands obstructs the impact and transformation that it might generate where it resides.
 The levels of centralization of our economy, with thoughts still immersed in bureaucratic dynamics, limit corporate responsibility and the real possibilities of autonomy in the municipalities.

 Quite similar conditions are found in La Milpa, a coastal settlement located a short distance from the Hotel Pasacaballos in the Pearl of the South.
 A press release published in the online edition of this newspaper outlined the host of difficulties faced by its inhabitants, which are due to the lack of basic services.
 In this matter, government obligations cannot be ignored, but if there is an emblematic tourist facility very close to the site, is it not up to you to act on said problem?
 To what extent does it do?…